projectfluent/python-fluent/README.md

 `InterpretingMessageContext` is, as you would expect, much slower that `CompilingMessageContext`, often by a factor of 10, which is why it is not the default.
-If you have a large set of messages, most likely `CompilingMessageContext` is a lot slower to format the first message because it first compiles all the messages, whereas `InterpretingMessageContext` does not have this compilation step.
+If you have a large set of messages, most likely `CompilingMessageContext` will be a lot slower to format the first message because it first compiles all the messages, whereas `InterpretingMessageContext` does not have this compilation step.

 Known limitations and bugs